Australia v England at Sydney ICC Womens World Cup 2009

 Umpires: B Jerling, S Prasaad, N Harrison

-Australia Women: Nitschke, Poulton, Rolton (C), Blackwell, Fields (W), Sthalekar, Cameron, Sampson, Farrell, Osborne, Andrews
+Australia Women: Nitschke, Poulton, Rolton (Captain), Blackwell, Fields (Wicket Keeper), Sthalekar, Cameron, Sampson, Farrell, Osborne, Andrews

-England Women: Taylor (W), Atkins, Taylor, Edwards (C), Greenway, Morgan, Colvin, Gunn, Shaw, Marsh, Guha
+England Women: Taylor (Wicket Keeper), Atkins, Taylor, Edwards (Captain), Greenway, Morgan, Colvin, Gunn, Shaw, Marsh, Guha

 ICC Women's Cricket World Cup 09